My approach

 Explore

-It all starts with a great idea based on insights, data, trends or just by paying attention to the world around you.
+Every project begins with a strong idea—whether it’s sparked by insights, data, trends, or simply by observing the world around us.
 Inspiration is everywhere.
-I use methodologies to unlock great ideas and to immerse yourself into peoples’ mindsets.
+I use a range of methodologies to unlock meaningful ideas and to immerse myself in people’s mindsets.

 Frame